Bugsbane/doc/XMPP.md

 ### Encrypt conversations with OMEMO

-XMPP chats can be encrypted with the help of [OMEMO](https://xmpp.org/extensions/xep-0384.html), for instance using Gajim :
+XMPP chats can be encrypted with the help of [OMEMO](https://xmpp.org/extensions/xep-0384.html), for example by using Gajim :
 * Install `gajim` and the plugin `gajim-omemo`
 * Enable the plugin in `Tools > Plugins`
 * Enable it